Evaluating LLM-Based Regression Test Generation: Experimental Design

 \section{Experimental Design}

-In this paper, we seek to evaluate the capabilities of a large language model (LLM) as a regression test generation tool in the CI/CD pipeline (Continuous Integration / Continuous Delivery) for programs that take highly structured, human-readable inputs, like JavaScript programs or XML files.
-Given only the code changes and/or a description of these changes (i.e., a commit or pull request), we want to find out how well an LLM performs in generating test cases that reveal bugs that might have been introduced or patched by these changes.
-Rather than using an LLM as-is, we introduce a tailored approach to our regression testing problem statement where the LLM is embedded in a feedback-directed framework involving a prompt synthesizer and execution analyzer.
-We call our tool \toolname (\underline{c}ommunicate with an \underline{L}LM for softwar\underline{e} \underline{ver}sion t\underline{e}sting).
-Finally, we discuss our benchmark selection and experimental infrastructure.
+In this paper, we seek to evaluate the capabilities of a large language model (LLM) as a regression test generation tool in the CI/CD pipeline for programs that take highly structured, human-readable inputs, like JavaScript programs or XML files. \review{While classical regression testing focuses on passing test cases across program versions, our setting lacks a specification or pre-existing tests.
+Thus, our primary objective is to determine how well an LLM performs in generating test cases that: reach the changed code, observe behavioral differences, and trigger bugs detectable via sanitizers.
+These metrics reflect standard practice in regression fuzzing, where a regression manifests as a newly introduced crash.} We implement a feedback-directed LLM-based regression test generator involving a prompt synthesizer and execution analyzer.
+We call our tool \toolname.